MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 ## Next steps

 This article covered the configuration of Logback and how to make the Azure SDK for Java use it for logging.
-Because the Azure SDK for Java works with all SLF4J logging frameworks, consider reviewing [the SLF4J documentation for further details](http://www.slf4j.org/manual.html).
-If you use Logback, there's a vast amount of [configuration guidance](http://logback.qos.ch/manual/configuration.html) on its website also.
+Because the Azure SDK for Java works with all SLF4J logging frameworks, consider reviewing the [SLF4J user manual](http://www.slf4j.org/manual.html) for further details.
+If you use Logback, there's also a vast amount of configuration guidance on its website.
+For more information, see [Logback configuration](http://logback.qos.ch/manual/configuration.html) in the Logback documentation.

-Once you've master logging, consider looking into the integrations that Azure offers into frameworks such as [Spring](/azure/developer/java/spring-framework/spring-boot-starters-for-azure) and [MicroProfile](/azure/developer/java/eclipse-microprofile/).
+After you've mastered logging, consider looking into the integrations that Azure offers into frameworks such as [Spring](/azure/developer/java/spring-framework/spring-boot-starters-for-azure) and [MicroProfile](/azure/developer/java/eclipse-microprofile/).